Vignesh-72/Stock-Price-Prediction-Model/README.md

 - **Limitations**:
   - Does not consider news or external factors.
   - Focused on a limited set of stocks.
-  - Predictions are for short-term only.
+  - Predictions are for short term only.
 - **Constraints**:
   - Models limited to Linear Regression, Random Forest, and Logistic Regression.
   - Only public APIs used.